ethereum/remix-project/docs/tutorial_mist.rst

 .. _tutorial-mist-geth:

-The ultimate goal of this tutorial is to debug transactions that has been created by a dapp front end.
+The ultimate goal of this tutorial is to debug transactions that have been created by a dapp front end.

 It is easy in Remix to debug a transaction created from its own GUI.
-Setting up an environment that allow to debug transactions created outside of Remix require a bit more of complexity.
+Setting up an environment that allows to debug transactions created outside of Remix require a bit more of complexity.

 We will need four tools for that :

- - Geth - this is the center piece and provide the blockchain environment.
+ - Geth - this is the center piece and provides the blockchain environment.
 We will basically run geth in a `dev` mode.

  - Mist - this is the Ethereum dapp browser.
 We will use it to browse our front end.

- - Remix - this is the Ethereum IDE. we will use it to develop our Solidity contract.
+ - Remix - this is the Ethereum IDE.
+We will use it to develop our Solidity contract.

  - Any code editor you want - in order to write your front end :)